daqnext/meson-docs/src/mcloud/README.md

 # Meson Cloud

->Meson Cloud is a Web3 application layer built on Meson's bandwidth marketplace.
+>Meson Cloud is a Web3 application layer that utilizes Meson's bandwidth marketplace as its foundation.

 ## Gateway X